BassT23/Proxmox/README.md

 checks and updates to the existing `ultimate-updater` CLI; it does not contain package-manager, SSH, QGA, or Windows update logic.

 The UI uses the official project graphic as its branding source.
-Only the derived runtime icon and favicon are installed under `/etc/ultimate-updater/web-ui/assets/`; the large source graphic remains a repository asset and is not installed on nodes.
+The compact header wordmark, runtime icon, and favicon are derived local assets installed under `/etc/ultimate-updater/web-ui/assets/`; the large source graphic remains a repository asset and is not installed on nodes.

 The service listens on `0.0.0.0:8765` so it can be reached from a phone, desktop, or tablet in the trusted management/LAN network: